Quantum kinetic theory of nonlinear thermal current: Introduction

-More recently, an intrinsic scattering time independent nonlinear Hall effect induced by an electric field has been demonstrated in systems with broken inversion and time-reversal symmetry~\cite{wang_PRL2021_intrin,liu_PRL2021_intrin,Bhalla_shg_2022,shibalik_intrinsic_2022}.
-The Berry connection polarizibility, a band geometric quantity causes this intrinsic nonlinear Hall effect.
-Intriguingly, a similar intrinsic nonlinear Hall effect has also been shown to exist in the thermoelectric transport and it originates from the orbital quadrupole magnetic moment~\cite{gao_PRB2018}.
-Such dissipationless intrinsic Hall effects are very significant as they are solely determined by the band geometric properties and independent of the details of scattering mechanisms.
+More recently, an intrinsic scattering time-independent NL Hall effect induced by an electric field has been demonstrated in systems with broken inversion and time-reversal symmetry~\cite{wang_PRL2021_intrin,liu_PRL2021_intrin, Bhalla_shg_2022,shibalik_intrinsic_2022}.
+The Berry connection polarizability, a band geometric quantity, causes this intrinsic NL Hall effect.
+Intriguingly, a similar intrinsic NL Hall effect has also been shown to exist in thermoelectric transport, and it originates from the orbital quadrupole magnetic moment~\cite{gao_PRB2018}.
+Dissipationless intrinsic Hall effects are very significant as they are solely determined by the band geometric properties and independent of the details of scattering mechanisms.

-Motivated by these recent developments, here we investigate the intrinsic nonlinear thermal Hall effect, using the quantum kinetic theory of thermal transport.
-Extending the theory developed in Ref.~[\onlinecite{Nagaosa20}], we construct a definition of nonlinear thermal current induced by a temperature gradient.
-Using this definition, we calculate all the possible contributions to the nonlinear thermal current.
-We find an intrinsic nonlinear thermal current that originates from the band geometric quantities of the system.
-Using symmetry analysis, we show that both the time-reversal symmetry and inversion symmetry of a system must be broken to observe the intrinsic nonlinear thermal current.
-We show that the parity-time reversal symmetric systems (bipartite antiferromagnets) are good candidates to explore the intrinsic nonlinear thermal Hall effects.
-In addition, we also obtain the thermal counterpart of the nonlinear Drude current and the thermal counterpart of the Berry curvature dipole current.
+Motivated by these recent developments, here we investigate the second-order intrinsic thermal Hall effect using the quantum kinetic theory of thermal transport.
+Extending the theory developed in Ref.~[\onlinecite{Nagaosa20}], we construct a definition of NL thermal current induced by a temperature gradient.
+Using this definition, we calculate all the possible contributions to the NL thermal current.
+We find an intrinsic NL thermal current that originates from the band geometric quantities of the system.
+Using symmetry analysis, we show that both the time-reversal symmetry and inversion symmetry of a system must be broken to observe the intrinsic second-order NL thermal current.
+We show that the parity-time reversal symmetric systems (bipartite antiferromagnets) are good candidates to explore the intrinsic NL thermal Hall effects.
+In addition, we also obtain the thermal counterpart of the NL Drude (NLD) current and the thermal counterpart of the Berry curvature dipole current.
 Our work provides the realization of all three of these currents on the same footing using the quantum kinetic theory for the first time.
-We use the developed framework to study the nonlinear thermal Hall transport in tilted massive Dirac systems.
-The extrinsic contributions of the nonlinear thermal current were recently also explored in Ref.~[\onlinecite{wang_PRB2022}].
-Here, we primarily focus on the intrinsic contribution to the nonlinear thermal current.
+We use the developed framework to study the NL thermal Hall transport in tilted massive Dirac systems.
+The extrinsic contributions of the NL thermal current were recently also explored in Ref.~[\onlinecite{wang_PRB2022}].
+Here, we primarily focus on the intrinsic contribution to the NL thermal current. {Our predictions for the non-linear responses become the dominant contribution in systems that preserve time-reversal symmetry or in which the linear response is negligible.}